BedWarMod/BedWar/README.md

 * Copy or Send Stats - Option for at the conclusion of the game to either copy your stats into the clipboard or send it
 * to the party in the format `kills finals beds` e.g. `5 4 1`
 * Party Commands - Shortens commands such as `/pt` as `/p transfer`.
 Also allows tab completion for anyone in your party
-* for party commands and can tab complete for inviting someone to your party
+* You can tab complete inviting players to your party
+* Party kick with reason so you can do `/pk CalMWolfs low fkdr` or `/pk Wolfie586 didn't defend bed`

 #### Team
 * Team Member Status - Shows the health of each of your teammates, how long until they respawn if they are dead, if they are eliminated or if they disconnected